How much does flood insurance cost?

 Do I need flood insurance?

-Since most homeowners insurance policies don’t cover water damage from flooding, you’ll need flood insurance if your house is in an area at risk of flooding.
+Since most homeowners insurance policies don’t cover water damage from flooding, you’ll want to consider flood insurance if your house is in an area at risk of flooding.
 If you don’t have flood insurance and your home gets flooded, you’ll have to pay for repairs and new belongings out of your own pocket.
 Flood insurance is also typically required if your home is in a high-risk flood zone and you have a federally backed mortgage.

 However, a startling number of homeowners who should have flood insurance are uninsured, according to our analysis.